openai/openai-cookbook/techniques_to_improve_reliability.md

 Although the techniques above vary in their approach, they all share the goal of improving reliability on complex tasks.
 Mainly they do this by:

-- decomposing unreliable operations into smaller, more reliable operations (e.g., selection-inference prompting)
+- Decomposing unreliable operations into smaller, more reliable operations (e.g., selection-inference prompting)
-- using multiple steps or multiple relationships to make the system's reliability greater than any individual component (e.g., maieutic prompting)
+- Using multiple steps or multiple relationships to make the system's reliability greater than any individual component (e.g., maieutic prompting)

 ### Probabilistic graphical models